JonathanMasley/Embedded_Systems_ECE4380-5380/README.md

 ### 1.3.1 GateSwi Config

-Add 8 gateSwis to the projet by right clicking on "GateSwi" and clicking "New GateSwi...".
+Add 8 gateSwis to the project by right clicking on "GateSwi" and clicking "New GateSwi...".
 Each GateSwi should be named "gateSwi0", "gateSwi1", "gateSwi2"...
 No additional configuration is necessary for GateSwis.

 ### 1.3.2 HeapMem Config